static-frame/static-frame/doc/source/articles/upgrade.rst

    name   mass
 0  muon  0.106
 1   tau  1.777
 >>> pd.DataFrame([{"name":"muon", "mass":0.106}, {"name":"tau", "mass":1.777}])
    name   mass
 0  muon  0.106
 1   tau  1.777

 For the user, there is no benefit to this diversity and redundancy.
-StaticFrame places all constructors on the class they construct, and as much as possible, narrowly focuses their utility.
+StaticFrame places all constructors on the class they construct, and as much as possible, narrowly focuses their functionality.
 As they are easier to maintain, explicit, specialized constructors are common in StaticFrame.
 For example, ``from_json`` and ``from_dict_records`` are available on the ``Frame`` class.

 >>> sf.Frame.from_json('[{"name":"muon", "mass":0.106}, {"name":"tau", "mass":1.777}]')
 <Frame>